-To date, the AKTN have successfully completed eight trials with a record number expected for 2017.
+To date, the AKTN have successfully completed eleven trials.
+We have a number of active trials and currently developing new trials.
 Our research helps bring evidence to medical practice and in doing so improve outcomes for CKD patients.
 Please see our completed trials and annual reports for more.

 The Network is managed by three groups, The Executive Operations Secretariat (EOS), the Scientific Committee and the Advisory Board.
 The Executive Operations Secretariat runs the daily operations of the network and is based in Brisbane, the Scientific Committee provides the scientific leadership and the Advisory Board reviews the strategic management of the network.

 For a full list of our partners, please see Partners.